WhatsApp Unsend Message – what you need to know about the feature

 Related: Best Android apps

-What do you think of this new feature?
+What do you think of the planned improvements?
 Let us know via Facebook or tweet us @TrustedReviews.